The founder's guide to fractional CFO services: Scope, tiers, and the right fit for your stage (2026)

 When should you engage?

 The right fractional CFO engagement buys you something specific: current, clean data to make decisions from.
 A corrected runway number.
 A margin story that holds up.
-A board pack investors does not have to reformat.
+A board pack investors do not have to reformat.
 That is the baseline.
 Everything else follows from it.

 Not sure which package fits your stage?